 The optimal materials to create a radon barrier must meet three basic requirements:

-Next, you can see how radon gas easily penetrates through barriers that need expansion joints and that create construction joints.
+Next, you can see how radon gas easily penetrates through barriers, it does so through expansion joints and construction joints.
 However, sprayed polyurethane foam is an effective anti-radon barrier system in new buildings.

 Synthesia Technology: anti-radon barriers